 This policy covers you to come home early because you are ill only if medical treatment is not available locally.
 If you are thinking of cutting short your trip because you are not well then you must contact our medical assistance service for advice first.

 If you need to come home for any other reason, such as the illness of a close relative in the UK then you should make your own arrangements, bearing in mind your duty to act at all times as if uninsured.
-If you are not sure whether your particular circumstances are included in the cover then call Travel Claims Facilities between 9am to 5pm UK time for advice.
+If you are not sure whether your particular circumstances are included in the cover then call Travel Claims Facilities between 8am to 8pm Monday to Friday and 9am to 1pm Saturdays (UK time) for advice.

 If you have any further questions regarding our emergency assistance team please feel free to contact our customer service department.